moby-it/getgo/README.md

 GetGo is a tool that aims to help you deploy your Dockerhub Repositories to your virtual machine.
 It is based on [Dockerhub Webhooks](https://docs.docker.com/docker-hub/webhooks).

+## Developer Note
+> After moving resources away from mainstream cloud provider infrastructure and started using VPS on multiple providers online, I was in lack of a tool to automaticaly deploy my container from Dockerhub to my VPS and since I wanted to do something in Go either way, I decided to create this tool for myself.
+After a short while I realized that it's definitely easier to update your container via a remote ssh through Github Actions for solving my CD issue but nevertheless I created a stable version for this tool to sharpen my Go skills, before archiving it.
+It also has some value if someone want to completely decouple his Deployment Circle from his Source Control repository.

 # How it Works

 - GetGo runs as a **systemd** service inside your Debian-Based Virtual Machice.
 It exposes a simple HTTP POST endpoint at localhost:32041/deploy/**service-name**.
 The endpoint expects a json body similar to [what dockerhub uses for its webhooks](https://docs.docker.com/docker-hub/webhooks/#example-webhook-payload).